 More than two decades of rapid economic growth has stimulated strong demand for private, international education among India’s growing middle class and schools have sprung up around the country.

 Most major cities now have an international school, with larger concentrations in New Delhi, Mumbai, Kolkata, Bangalore and Chennai.
-India has 140 IB World Schools that all teach in English - except one, which is bilingual in Hindi and English.
-The International Baccalaureate Diploma is taught at 101 schools, while 22 follow three IB programmes.
+India has 161 IB World Schools, 131 of which teach the Diploma Programme.

 India also has a long-established network of independent boarding schools modelled on the traditional British public school.
 The first such school, Rajkumar College, Rajkot, was founded in 1868 as an English-medium, boys’ boarding school.
 With girls admitted since 2001, the model continues to attract India’s elites.